Code of Conduct and Anti-Harassment Policy

 - Report the incident formally to Gen Con staff, on-site or online.
 You may go to the Show Office or any Event HQ to file an incident report in person.
 This can also be done anytime during or after the show by emailing email@example.com

 - Contact the police or other appropriate authorities.
-Your health and safety is our most important concern.
+Your health and safety are our most important concern.
 If you require immediate assistance from law enforcement, medical services, or other governmental entities, please do not hesitate to contact such services directly.

 Based on any informal or formal complaint or report of harassment, Gen Con may take the following steps.
 Note that this list is not exhaustive, and other appropriate action may be taken as necessary.